Learning the Boundary of Solvability: Aligning LLMs to Detect Unsolvable Problems: UnsolvableQA Construction

 \textbf{Data Generation Process.} First, we validate each seed problem by confirming that a strong reasoning model (DeepSeek-Reasoner) can correctly solve it and produce a complete chain-of-thought, ensuring sufficient reasoning capability.
 Then, we employ DeepSeek-Reasoner to design logical contradictions via two complementary strategies: \textit{Constraint Contradiction}, which introduces conflicting external conditions, and \textit{Axiom Contradiction}, which modifies reasoning steps to violate fundamental mathematical axioms.
 The model generates a structured plan specifying the location and mechanism of contradiction injection.

 \textbf{Validation Process.} Based on this plan, LLMs then reverse-engineers a new problem statement that preserves the stylistic and complexity characteristics of the seed problem while embedding the designed contradiction.
 Finally, we implement a two-tier verification protocol: the generated problem is first presented to DeepSeek-R1 to autonomously detect contradictions; if model fails to independently identify the contradiction, we proceed to the second tier.
 In this stage, we explicitly provide the model with both the final unsolvable problem statement and the predefined contradiction plan, thereby supplementing it with the intended contradiction information beyond the problem text alone.
 The model is then prompted to reassess the problem’s solvability given this complete contextual guidance.
-Only instances that are ultimately verified as unsolvable through this two-tier procedure are retained.
+Only instances verified as unsolvable are retained, and we manually verified the final test set.